 Before You Perform External Hard Drive Data Recovery

 By using a wrong hard drive recovery tool, you could make your problem worse and lose any chance to recover your data.
-But before we get to the most common causes of hard drive failure, we first need to touch upon how hard drives work.
+But before we get to the most common causes of a hard drive failure, we first need to touch upon how hard drives work.

 How Do Hard Drives Work?